 Have You Herb These Handy Tips?

-An ideal spot would be a few steps from your kitchen or inside in a nice sunny window if using pots, but choose a site that gets at least six hours of direct sun each day.
+Let the sunshine in - An ideal spot would be a few steps from your kitchen or inside in a nice sunny window if using pots but choose a site that gets at least six hours of direct sun each day.
 Avoid ground where water stands or runs during heavy rains.

 Start your herb garden today and start enjoying the big flavors of summer right from your backyard or start them in pots inside in your kitchen.
 It doesn't get any fresher than that!